 - 1. The schema does not specify any method for data-typing.
 There is no way of specifying a floating-point value as being different to a pure alphanumeric string; both are treated equally at present. - 2.
 The schema does not currently specify a means for declaring units for numerical values.
 For example, the one above is in units of Hartree, but there is no specification for declaring it. - 3.
-There is currently a bug in the Solr query engine for DataCite which does not honour grouping (whereby grouped expressions are separately evaluated).
-A new engine based on Elasticsearch is being developed where we hope grouping will work correctly.
+The most serious limitation of the current DataCite indexing is that it does not honour grouping whereby sub-groups are separately evaluated.
+This can be illustrated using the variation on the search above; https://search.datacite.org/works?query=(subjects.subjectScheme:inchikey+AND+sub)